Damianvit/Damianvit/README.md

 - 👋 Hi, I’m @Damianvit
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Tensorflow on a ZTM udemy course

 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me https://www.linkedin.com/in/damian-vitus-64a58119b